 Towing and labor coverage: This coverage isn’t very different from what auto clubs like AAA offer.
 If your car breaks down, you can get free or low cost towing to a service station, and it may pay for things like gas delivery, a jump start or getting access to your locked car.
 This isn’t intended for use after an accident, but for those painfully common experiences where your “check engine” light comes on or you’re stuck by the side of the road with a dead battery.

-How to decide how much car insurance you need
+Deciding how much car insurance you need

-How much car insurance is required in your state
+How much car insurance is required in your state?

 Your first responsibility when choosing car insurance is to find out what the minimums are in your state.
 These minimums are written in a shorthand that’s easy to decipher.
 New York, for example, has a minimum of 25/50/10.
 That means the minimum insurance you can have in this state is $25,000 per person for bodily injury; $50,000 per accident for bodily injury; and $10,000 per accident for property damage.
 You cannot legally drive with less insurance than this.